Pito Seamount: Local

 Pito seamount has an 18 km wide base, rises to a depth of 2250 m and features a 50 m deep and almost 1 km wide axial valley.
 Several smaller cones dot Pito's surface, and the seafloor depression, Pito Deep, lies northwest of the seamount.
 Fresh basaltic pillow lavas with geochemical characteristics typical of mid-ocean ridge basalts occur on Pito, as do sheet and lobate lava flows.
 The lavas often have a glassy surface.

 The first black smokers have been found at depths of 2243 m at the foot of Pito seamount.
 A number of black smoker fields are found on Pito and are named Abe, Jason, Magnificent Village, Medea, Scotty's Castle and Sentry; the field originally discovered in 1993 is Magnificent Village and is also the largest.
 About fifty vents, some active and others inactive, have been observed in the summit area.
 Temperatures range 338–370 C. Extensive faulting in the region may aid in the establishment of a hydrothermal circulation.

 Hydrothermal deposits contain chalcopyrite, marcasite, melnikovite, pyrite, sphalerite as well as general iron and zinc sulfides.
 Anhydrite and amorphous silica were also found at low frequency.
 Traces of bacterial activity, such as small pores and oxidation products, have been found in the hydrothermal deposits.

 Biology

-Actinides, alvinellids, anemones, crabs, gastropods, mussels and shrimps have been encountered at the hydrothermal vents of Pito seamount.
+Actinides, alvinellids, sea anemones, crabs, gastropods, mussels and shrimps have been encountered at the hydrothermal vents of Pito seamount.
 The biological community is not very diverse either due to a waning of hydrothermal activity or biogeographical barriers and lacks vestimentiferans.
 On inactive vents, brittle stars are found.
 Overall, the biota of Pito Seamount resembles that of other segments of the East Pacific Rise.